1913 - 1968

 Between 1960 and her death in 1968 she published a variety of articles about Abingdon and its surroundings in Oxoniensa, the English Historical Review, the Journal of Ecclesiastical History, and Medieval Archaeology.
 In 1966 the Friends of Abingdon published her booklet, The Business Affairs of Abingdon Abbey, written for a general readership.
 She was elected a Fellow of the Royal Historical Society in 1967.
 She was a generous supporter of other local historians, such as Mieneke Cox.

 At a time when Abingdon, like other historic towns, was under increasing threat of development, she was a very active member of The Friends of Abingdon.
 For a time she represented the Friends on the regional group of the Council for British Archaeology, and helped fight successful campaigns to stop plans for a proposed gas holder (a cause célèbre that led to a change in legislation) and a road through the site of the Abbey.
 This was the context of her joint article with M Biddle and JNL Myers, ‘The Early History of Abingdon and its Abbey’ (Medieval Archaeology 1968), which combined her historical evidence with the limited archaeological explorations of the 1920s.
-In 1968 she helped to found the Abingdon and District Archaeological Society, which later became the Abingdon Area Archaeological and Historical Society.
+In 1968 she helped to found the Abingdon and District Archaeological Society, which later became the Abingdon Area Archaeology and History Society.

 At Gabrielle Lambrick’s untimely death in 1968, the cartularies were still some way from publication.
 It was only after various false starts that finally, in 1982, Dr Cecil Slade, a medieval historian and head of archaeology at Reading University, came to the rescue.
 Much more calendaring was involved than originally envisaged, but the two volumes were finally published by the Oxford Historical Society in 1990 and 1992.
 Dr Slade died in 2001.
 Much is owed to him for bringing Gabrielle Lambrick’s original project to fruition.